 In 1980, after the passing of Harlin Hayes, Rocky Jones stepped into the role that Mr. Hayes’ had of Manager of Harlinsdale Farm and carried on the legacy to become himself a Master Breeder of the Tennessee Walking Horse breed.
 People sought out Rocky’ opinion and expertise on yearlings, broodmares, stallions, and show stock.

 Rocky became synonymous with the words, honesty and integrity.
 Rocky had only one goal and that was to produce the best.
 He now joins the greats of the Walking Horse Breeders and Exhibitors Association.

-Auburn Gray was born in Franklin, TN in in 1894.
+Auburn Gray was born in Franklin County, TN in 1894.
 He died there in 1969.
 He grew up with walking horses and was regarded as among the most knowledgeable of the breed.
 He was an exhibitor at the first Celebration.
 He was a great storyteller, tall tales too.
 He stood Star Gray Wilson who sired 59 registered foals but preferred to keep mares.
 Mr.Gray twice owned Maude Gray, a top show mare, always taking ribbons.
 Auburn Gray was the breeder of all Maude Grays foals.
 She was dam of Sir Maugray, (Sire of 531 foals including 1954 WGC Garnier’s White Star and Merry Marquita dam of 1968 WGC Go Boy’s Royal Heir) Booger Boo, Lynnie Gray and Nellie Gray, Maud’s Nellie Gray, Little Maude Gray, and Frank Wilson’s Allen II (sire of 364 foals)